offendingcommit/valdris/Social Systems/Education & Knowledge.md

 ---

-Knowledge in [[Valdris]] serves as both power and survival tool, shaped by each society's relationship with [[Architect Ruins|Architect]] technology and their fundamental cultural values.
-From the technical academies of [[Political Systems/Ruin-Holder Kingdoms]] to the traveling schools of [[Political Systems/Wanderer Confederations]] and the guild workshops of [[Political Systems/Ruin-Shunner Republics]], educational systems reflect the deep philosophical divisions that define the continent.
+Knowledge in [Valdris](Valdris.md) serves as both power and survival tool, shaped by each society's relationship with [Architect](Architect%20Ruins.md) technology and their fundamental cultural values.
+From the technical academies of [Ruin-Holder Kingdoms](Ruin-Holder%20Kingdoms.md) to the traveling schools of [Wanderer Confederations](Wanderer%20Confederations.md) and the guild workshops of [Ruin-Shunner Republics](Ruin-Shunner%20Republics.md), educational systems reflect the deep philosophical divisions that define the continent.

 ## Educational Philosophy by System